Rezan-Rafeekh/Self-Pruning-Neural-Network/README.md

 # 🧠 Self-Pruning Neural Network

-> Tredence AI Engineering Intern — Case Study Submission
+> Tredence AI Engineering Intern — Case Study

 A PyTorch implementation of a neural network that **learns to prune its own weights during training** — no post-training pruning step required.
 Each weight is controlled by a learnable scalar gate; an L1 sparsity penalty drives unnecessary gates to exactly zero, leaving behind a compact, accurate network.